 Sound familiar to a project you might have worked on?
 If so, you won’t be surprised to learn that we missed a key unstated requirement that rendered the final solution useless.
 In short, we failed.

-A replacement project with a product manager
+A successful replacement initiative with a product manager

 In tandem, I worked with my data science development team to design a dynamic querying web app that generates on-demand forecasts based on the user’s filter selections.
 I had weekly conversations with the business team to iteratively define features and demo work completed.